Graduate Certificate in Community Advocacy

 The intent of this study is to investigate the complex ways in which gender, race and national identity are articulated in U.S. culture and society and to examine how that historically has shaped the social movements that challenged the prevailing order.
 By focusing on the interaction of race and gender in American history since the Civil War and engaging a broad variety of primary and secondary sources, the student will achieve an understanding of the complexities of U.S. culture and social change and develop the skills of a practicing historian.

-Community Organizing (Capstone)
+Community Organizing (Capstone) (3 credits)

 Effective civic engagement often challenges us to work with others at the grassroots level to meet a wide variety of human needs.
 By the end of the course, students will be able to apply key political science and sociological theories to community organizing, use qualitative and quantitative research techniques to discern community needs, work with community volunteers to make important decisions and take the necessary steps to initiate community building.
 The class will work with real situations in real communities.